RayAndrade/TheRayCode/Python/Creational/AbstractFactory/README.md

 6.* Reinforces **GoF design pattern principles across languages** → Builds transferable knowledge usable in C++, Java, PHP, and Python.

+## UML Structure

+## Pattern: Abstract Factory

+---

+### Participant: AbstractFactory

+1. Declares an interface for operations that create abstract product objects.
+2. Defines methods for creating each kind of product family member.
+3. Separates product creation from concrete implementation details.
+4. Uses Python abstract base classes to enforce consistent factory behavior.

+---

+### Participant: ConcreteFactory

+1. Implements operations that create concrete product objects.
+2. Creates only products belonging to a specific product family.
+3. Ensures related Python objects are used together consistently.
+4. Returns concrete products through abstract product interfaces.

+---

+### Participant: AbstractProduct

+1. Declares the interface for a type of product object.
+2. Defines operations all concrete products must implement.
+3. Allows products to be used polymorphically by the client.
+4. Supports interchangeable object families within Python applications.

+---

+### Participant: ConcreteProduct

+1. Implements the interface defined by the abstract product.
+2. Represents a specific product variant within a product family.
+3. Provides concrete behavior for Python application functionality.
+4. Works correctly with related products created by the same factory.

+---

+### Participant: Client

+1. Uses only interfaces declared by AbstractFactory and AbstractProduct classes.
+2. Remains independent from concrete product implementation details.
+3. Requests objects through factory methods instead of direct instantiation.
+4. Switches product families by changing the concrete factory object.

+---

 [TheRayCode.ORG](https://www.TheRayCode.org)